vincentgagha/vincentgagha/README.md

 - 👋 Hi, I’m @vincentgagha
-- 👀 I’m interested in REDACTED
+- 👀 I’m interested in games and anime or anything that is fun
-- 🌱 I’m currently learning REDACTED
+- 🌱 I’m currently learning at university of Klabat in Indonesia
-- 💞️ I’m looking to collaborate on REDACTED
-- 📫 How to reach me REDACTED
+- 📫 How to reach me vincentgagha@gmail.com

 <!---
 vincentgagha/vincentgagha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.